rackerlabs/support-how-to/content/rackspace-email-archiving/early-adopters-export-archive-search-results-in-cloud-office.md

 5. Click **Next** to confirm the number of messages to exported.

     <img src="{% asset_path rackspace-email-archiving/export-archive-search-results/Export-archive-search-results-3.png %}" />

+    **Note**: You can export searches with a maximum of 30,000 results or a total size of 20 GB.
+Which ever limit comes first.

 6. Select a format, **EML**, .**PST**, or .**PDF**, and click **Next**.